f4pga/prjxray/README.md

 The aim is to eventually document all parts in the Xilinx 7-series FPGAs but we can not do this alone, **we need your help**!

+## Adding a new part to an existing family

+We have written a [detailed guide](./NEWPART.md) that walks through the process of adding a new part to an existing family.

 ## TODO List